A trail For Everyone

 North Central Florida

-Events North Central Florida
+Events in North Central Florida

-• Fishing Dixie County
+Events in Dixie County

-• Fishing Gilchrist County
+Events in Gilchrist County

-• Fishing Levy County
+Events in Levy County

 Levy County serves up a full plate of festivals mixing coastal flavor with country charm.
 Seafood lovers flock to Cedar Key each fall for the famous Cedar Key Seafood Festival, where fresh Gulf catches and local crafts draw crowds to this quaint island town.
 In spring, Cedar Key also hosts the Old Florida Celebration of the Arts, turning historic streets into an open-air art gallery.
 Inland, the fun continues with the Chiefland Watermelon Festival in early summer—a slice of pure Americana with juicy melons, local music, and a lively parade.
 Every October, Williston’s Peanut Festival celebrates the local harvest with music, crafts, and plenty of roasted peanuts.
 Throughout the year, you’ll also find small-town holiday parades and community fairs that showcase Levy County’s friendly, down-home spirit and love for all things local.

-• Fishing Taylor County
+Events in Taylor County

 Taylor County celebrates its heritage and coastal lifestyle with festivals that blend outdoor adventure and Southern charm.
 Each October, Perry hosts the Florida Forest Festival, featuring lumberjack competitions, the King Tree Parade, and a world-famous free fish fry that honors the county’s “Tree Capital of the South” legacy.
 In February, the Steinhatchee Fiddler Crab Festival brings this fishing village to life with fresh seafood, a lively parade, and fireworks over the river.
 Summer heats up with the Smokin’ in the Pines BBQ Festival, where pitmasters serve up savory barbecue amid live country tunes.
 And whether it’s Fourth of July fireworks on the Gulf or a Christmas parade in downtown Perry, Taylor County’s events invite you to kick back and enjoy Big Bend fun with true Southern hospitality.